Examples of the types of criminal cases we handle:

 Depending on the severity of your charge, you may be facing fines, time in jail and/or license suspension, restriction or revocation.
 Other consequences can include probation and mandatory completion of a drunk driving course.
 In extreme cases, you may even be required to install an ignition interlock device.
 Hiring a DUI attorney can help minimize the consequences and effects of your DUI charge here in Georgia.

-Contact the law office of Salata Law, immediately if you have been charged with DWI or DUI in Fulton County or anywhere in Georgia.
-Our lawyers will get started on your case right away so you can resolve your legal issues and move on with your life.
+Contact the law office of Salata Law immediately if you have been charged with DWI or DUI in Fulton County or anywhere in Georgia.
+Our lawyers will get started on your case right away so you can resolve your legal issues once and for all.

 Was Your Child Charged With Underage DUI?